 As a trademark, the manufacturer uses an abbreviation, which is its name: AMD is derived from Advanced Micro Devices.
 In general, there are two basic versions of the logo.

-After the founding of the company, it took as a basis a symbol that consisted of two arrows.
-One arrow is large, rectangular, the other is smaller but sharper than the first.
-The arrows symbolize development, movement and progress in all directions.
-Because of the specific location of the form resembles a small letter “a”.
+After the company’s founding, it took as a basis a symbol that consisted of two arrows.
+One arrow is large, rectangular; the other is smaller but sharper than the first.
+The arrows symbolize development, movement, and progress in all directions.
+Because of the specific location of the form resembles a small letter, “a.”